giovanni-iannaccone/eikon/docs/integration.md

 ```

 If your projects uses the `RaccoonCanvas` class, it would be a good idea to implement the <a href="https://medium.com/@weidagang/modern-c-the-pimpl-idiom-53173b16a60a">pImpl idiom</a>, as the object can be big and any change will force you to recompile your whole code.

+Make sure to include the `-lraccoon` flag in your g++ command; otherwise, the function implementations won't be linked and the program will fail to run.